On the operator norm of a Hermitian random matrix with correlated entries: Proof of for Terms Involving Only 2-Cumulants

 \begin{lemma} Assume that \eqref{A3} holds.
 Then

-uniformly for any choice of the unsummed indices.
-In particular, the estimates follow~\eqref{CR}. \end{lemma}
+uniformly for any choice of the unsummed indices. \end{lemma}

-Note that summation over an internal index would, in general, not obey this counting rule, since~$\smash{\sum_{a_2=1}^N}|\kap{2}(a_1a_2,a_2a_3)|$ may be of order $N$ if $a_1=a_3$.
+Note that all estimates in Lemma~\ref{red-rule-2-cumu} follow~\eqref{CR}, some of them are even stronger.
+However, the summation over an internal index would, in general, not obey this counting rule, since~$\smash{\sum_{a_2=1}^N}|\kap{2}(a_1a_2,a_2a_3)|$ may be of order $N$ if $a_1=a_3$.
 This is the reason why internal indices are treated separately.
 The key to estimating~\eqref{2-cumu-term} in the given case is a recursive summation procedure.
-We demonstrate the approach for the term visualized in Fig. \ref{fig1}. \begin{example} To start the summation, estimate
+We demonstrate the approach for the term visualized in Fig.~\ref{fig1} below, where different linestyles indicate the edges associated with the same 2-cumulant.